 As an example, at the top of my head, I remember Nike’s swoosh, McDonald’s golden arches, and Chanel’s double C’s, just to name a few.

 For a brand to become memorable and to establish the right impression, the companies that handle them have to create a lasting brand identity that will stand through the test of time.
 And with today’s digital age, the world is more connected than ever; it’s also easier and more critical for a brand to make or break its reputation.

 Understand the Business

 Do a little bit of research to help with this step, since it’s important to develop a complete understanding of the company.
 It is an important first step that will pave the way for the next steps.
-You can also set up meetings or talk to employees to learn more of what they think about the company and to learn a bit of your company’s true personality.
+You can also set up meetings or talk to employees to learn more about what they think about the company and to learn a bit about your company’s true personality.
 You will be able to represent your brand better if you know the voice and the force behind it.